ni/nimi-python/docs/nidcpower/class.rst

-        .. note:: This property is not supported by all devices.
-Refer to Supported Properties by Device for information about supported devices.
+        .. note:: This property is not supported on all devices.
+For more information about supported devices, search ni.com for Supported Properties by Device.
 Devices that do not support this property behave as if no channels were merged.
             Default Value: Refer to the Supported Properties by Device topic for the default value by device.